stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

 ![Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-architecture-graphics1.png)

-For the following step to build and run playbook.
-You can follow a step by step guide via AWS console or you can deploy a cloudformation template to build the playbook.
+In this step you can either follow the instruction in the guide to create the script, or you can deploy the cloudformation template to build the playbook.

 {{%expand "Click here for CloudFormation Console deployment step"%}}